Skip to main content

 • Payback period: ~1.8 months

-The labor savings alone justified the project.
-The enrollment increase made it one of their best investments in a decade.
+Labor savings alone justified the project.
+The enrollment increase made it one of TCC’s best investments in a decade.
 According to Forrester’s 2024 TEI methodology, speed-to-revenue gains like this typically represent 60 to 70% of total automation ROI for customer-facing processes.

 Example 2: Support ticket automation (opportunity cost dominant)